Conquer-Space/Conquer-Space/README.md

 #### Windows
 Open the repository `cd cqsp`

-Make the build folder `mkdir build && cd build`

-Create build files `cmake ..`
+Make build files `setup_env`

+Compile: `cmake --build build --config Release`
-Open the Visual Studio files, and compile.
+Or you can open the Visual Studio files, and compile.

 #### Linux (Ubuntu)
-You'll need glfw, so `sudo apt-get update`, and `sudo apt install -y libglfw3-dev`
+You'll need a few libraries, so `sudo apt-get update`, and `sudo apt install -y libglfw3 libglfw3-dev libopenal-dev libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev`

 Open the repository `cd cqsp`

-Make the build folder `mkdir build && cd build`
+Make the build folder `./setup_env.sh`

-Create build files `cmake ..`
+Create build files `cmake --build build`

-Compile `make`

 #### Mac
 Sorry, we don't have any mac developers, so if you are one, feel free to join us and the discord and help us!